 For the trained cavern diver, there is a gold line that runs along the entire perimeter of the cavern/cenote.
 This is one of the most beautiful caverns we’ve seen.
 There is quite a bit to see here.
 In fact, cavern divers can spend over an hour here without getting bored!

-Divers pay 100 pesos/$10 USD and snorkelers pay 80 pesos/$8 USD at the entrance.
-Divers be prepared to show a certification card.
+Divers should be prepared to show a certification card as employees on site do check for that.
 There are restrooms available for the public, as well as snorkeling gear for rent.
 Do not apply sun screens or lotions before heading to Grand Cenote because it will contaminate the water.
 However, it’s not really needed as there is plenty of shade in and around the cenote.

 Here are some more photos of what you can find in the cave if you’re properly trained: